HasanNahiyanNobel/CSE-314-Shell-Script-Assignment/README.md

 1. Swaps the specified files without leaving a temporary file.
 2. Both FILEs must be regular files, and must already exist and be readable and writable.
 3. Exit codes (value shown on screen after you run the script):
-    * 0 successful completion
+    * 0 for successful completion
-    * 1 invalid number of arguments
+    * 1 for invalid number of arguments
-    * 2 one or both of the FILEs do not exist
+    * 2 for one or both of the FILEs do not exist
-    * 3 one or both of the FILEs exist but are not regular
+    * 3 for one or both of the FILEs exist but are not regular
-    * 4 one or both of FILEs are not readable and writeable
+    * 4 for one or both of FILEs are not readable and writeable
-    * 5 some other error occurred
+    * 5 for some other error occurred